 TCL is battling in a few regions for TV supremacy.
 In the US it’s set to launch its most affordable 8K TVs yet, as well as bringing a range of TVs aimed at those with bigger rooms in the XL Collection.

 For Europe/UK, things aren’t quite as super-sized, but there will be new Mini-LED TVs, as well as brand new 4K QLED and HDR smart TVs.
-Other highlights include the transition from Android TV to the Google TV UI, and the adoption of Dolby Vision IQ for several sets.
+Other highlights include the transition from Android TV to the Google TV UI, the launch of Roku TVs in the UK and the adoption of Dolby Vision IQ for several sets.

 Go big with XL Collection